Swamp Lantern Festival at the Northwest Stream Center!

-The featured attraction is a very large expanse of the first spring flowers of the Pacific Northwest – Skunk Cabbage (Lysichiton americanus) as shown below.
-Surrounding each flower, called a spadix, is a very vibrant yellow sheath called a spathe that earned this beautiful plant the nickname “Swamp Lantern.”
+The featured attraction is a huge expanse of the first spring flowers of the Pacific Northwest – Skunk Cabbage (Lysichiton americanus) Surrounding each flower, called a spadix, is a vibrant yellow sheath called a spathe that earned this beautiful plant the nickname “Swamp Lantern.”